axixkristou/agile-pheromind/01_AI-RUN/12_UI_Test_Validation.md

-# Workflow: User Interface Validation (UI Test Validation) (12_UI_Test_Validation.md)
+# Workflow: User Interface (UI) Test Validation (12_UI_Test_Validation.md)

-**Objective:** Assist the tester in manual or semi-automated validation of the user interface (UI) of a feature or User Story (US).
-The agent uses the Browser Tools MCP for interactions/captures, compares against design specifications (with a "chain of thought" for significant discrepancies), and handles errors or ambiguities in the specs.
+**Objective:** Assist the tester in manual or semi-automated validation of a feature's or User Story's (US) UI.
+The agent uses the Browser Tools MCP for interactions/captures, compares results against English design specifications and ACs, documents its "chain of thought" in English for significant deviations, and produces a final report in `currentUser.lastInteractionLanguage`.
+Handles errors or ambiguities in specs.

 **Key AI Agents:** `🧐 @uber-orchestrator` (UO), `✍️ @orchestrator-pheromone-scribe` (Scribe), `@tester-ui-validator-agent`, `@devops-connector`, `@clarification-agent`.